blackhan-software/xpower-ui/README.md

 ### Examples

-To ignore (frequent & low-value) nonces with an amount less than 5 CPU tokens and mine with a speed of 100% use:
+To ignore (frequent & low-value) nonces with an amount less than 5 PARA tokens and mine with a speed of 100% use:

 ```
 http://localhost:3000?min-level=5&speed=100